melvinabraham/my-media/README.md

 # My-Media

-My-Media is a simple Media Suite written in Python.
+My-Media is a Simple **Media Suite** written in **Python**.

 The interface has been redisgned as a Menu Driven Interface with the following functinalities:

+##Media Management:
-	1. Media Management: This functionality is used to manage media (Pictures,Videos,Songs).
-It arranges the files according to their type into respective folders and keeps a log of the Audio,Video and the Pictures that have been moved.
+	 This functionality is used to manage media (Pictures,Videos,Songs).
+It has the following fuctions:

+				1. It **sorts** the files according to their type into respective folders  of the Audio,Video and the Pictures that have been moved.

+				2. It can be used to mix two Audio files.

+##2.
+Search:

-	2. Search: This functionality is used to gain more info about the media at hand.
+	 This functionality is used to gain more info about the media at hand using the Internet.

+###3.
+Lyrics:

+	This uses basic *Web-Scraping* (http://lyricsmode.com) to get the lyrics of the Song.